RootBugs/kwen-webview/docs/ARCHITECTURE.md

 ## System Design  <!-- HACK: cleanup -->
-This project is built using a component-based architecture that prioritizes:
+This project is built using a component-based architecture that prioritizes:  <!-- TODO: refactor -->

 - **Modularity**: Each component is self-contained